-Before we begin, I want to address the issue of standardized testing.
+Before we begin, I want to address the issue of standardized testing and test prep.
 It is getting a pretty bad rap in the media and among teachers–and for good reason.
 We test more than ever.
 We spend more time PRACTICING to test than ever.
 The stakes are higher than ever.
 And this saddens me…because standardized testing DOES have a purpose when done in a reasonable way.
 The simple truth is, we DO need a way to monitor our schools and our programs.
 If my district finds that its elementary scores in fractions are dropping–we need to look at why.
 If we notice trends in our special populations–we need to look at why.

 That being said, I am always so sad when I hear stories about teachers spending weeks and weeks on test prep…or students who are totally stressed out about testing…or any number of other “horror” stories.
 It just doesn’t need to be that way–and we, as teachers, have the ability to lower the stress for everyone involved.
 Now I get it–you can’t control certain things in your school or district–but you CAN take some control in your own classroom (or with your own children!).
 Here are some of the things I do to help keep the testing madness somewhat under control!

 1. Build a culture of a growth mindset and positive attitudes.